milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

 ---

-## TF-009 - Attempt to transfer an amount greater than the available balance
+## TF-009 - Transfer an amount greater than the available balance

 **Priority:** High